-As of December 31, 2019, PIMCO managed approximately \$2,571,910,740,224 of regulatory assets under management and \$1,913,685,354,369 of net assets under management, respectively.
-For purposes of calculating our AUM, we included the assets of clients contracted with the non-U.S. investment advisers affiliated with PIMCO listed in Appendix C (the "Non-U.S. Advisers"), except Allianz Real Estate GmbH, in addition to assets we manage on behalf of Allianz-affiliated companies.
-This calculation does not include assets of clients contracted with Allianz Real Estate GmbH, which is an affiliate of PIMCO that is registered with the SEC as an Exempt Reporting Adviser.
+As of December 31, 2020, PIMCO managed approximately \$2,921,889,722,276 of regulatory assets under management and \$2,205,231,893,862 of net assets under management, respectively.
+For purposes of calculating our AUM, we included assets we manage on behalf of Allianz-affiliated companies as well as the assets of clients contracted with the non-U.S. investment advisers affiliated with PIMCO listed in Appendix C (the "Non-U.S. Advisers"), except Allianz Real Estate GmbH, an affiliate of PIMCO that is registered with the SEC as an Exempt Reporting Adviser.
 We also did not include the assets of clients contracted with Gurtin Fixed Income Management, LLC ("Gurtin"), which is an affiliate and wholly-owned subsidiary of PIMCO and an investment adviser registered with the SEC.